andrewrk/node-s3-client/README.md

    stream that you can upload.
 The maximum value for `partSize` is 5GB.
- * (optional) `defaultContentType`: Unless you explicitly set the `ContentType` parameter in `s3Params`, it will be automatically set for you based on the file extension of `filename`.
+ * (optional) `defaultContentType`: Unless you explicitly set the `ContentType` parameter in `s3Params`, it will be automatically set for you based on the file extension of `localFile`.
 If the extension is unrecognized, `defaultContentType` will be used instead.
 Defaults to `application/octet-stream`.